What should you do if your ACT score is flagged for irregularities? A defense lawyer for students answers.

 - Cancel your ACT score

 - Retest and score within a few points of the ACT score in question to validate.

 - Send documentation and appeal to establish validity of your ACT score.

 What documents should I request from ACT if my score is under review?

 Before you send anything, request documents from ACT that they may be relying on to claim your score is invalid.
 Some may include:

 Yes.
-I help students all over the country write appeals establishing score validity on the ACT.
-Using my skills as an appellate attorney, I write clear arguments setting forth the evidence that supports the score validity.
+Richard Asselta helps students all over the country write appeals establishing score validity on the ACT.
+Using his skills as an appellate attorney, he writes clear arguments setting forth the evidence that supports the score validity.